jalovejoy/swamp_score_calculator/ReadMe.md

 This project essentially acts as preliminary research and development into a feature for a larger model predicting a variety of healthcare outcomes.
 It's possible that while food swamps may be statistically significantly correlated with the healthcare outcomes researched in this project under the controls that [Cooksey-Stowers et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5708005/) used, the food swamp score may have multicollinearity or may be statistically insignificant when paired with the larger feature set in [Staple Health's](https://staplehealth.io/) current platform.

-A smaller consideration, as addressed in [Cooksey-Stowers et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5708005/), is that while obesity is the target for part of this project, there are issues with the way that obesity is calculated.
+Another smaller consideration, as addressed in [Cooksey-Stowers et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5708005/), is that while obesity is the target for part of this project, there are issues with the way that obesity is calculated.
 Namely, there is debate over whether or not BMI is an accurate way of measuring obesity.